nwthomas/website/client/constants/blogs/becoming-a-typescript-badass.md

 ---
-title: "How to Become a TypeScript Badass"
+title: "Becoming a TypeScript Badass"
-metaTitle: "How to Become a TypeScript Badass"
+metaTitle: "Becoming a TypeScript Badass"
-slug: "how-to-become-a-typescript-badass"
+slug: "becoming-a-typescript-badass"
 metaDescription: "Have you always wanted to learn how to master TypeScript?
 In that case, this one is for you."
 imageUrl: /blog-assets/how-to-become-a-typescript-badass/typescript-on-wall.webp
 date: "2020-08-20"